-If you’re a chocolate lover, and you also happen to have a love for wine, then these pairings are going to blow your mind!
-Whether you´re planning an Easter lunch for the family or just to indulge yourself, wine and chocolate can be perfectly paired, but you do need to know how to make the right choice.
+If you’re a chocolate lover, and you also happen to have a love for wine, then these wine and chocolate pairings for Easter are going to blow your mind!
+Whether you’re planning an Easter lunch for the family or just to indulge yourself, wine and chocolate can be perfectly paired, but you do need to know how to make the right choice.

 Interesting facts about wine and chocolate pairing

 - Both cacao beans and grapes are fermented with the same type of yeast to produce the delicious chocolate and wine.

 - Oh!
 And let’s not forget that they are both considered as aphrodisiacs.

 Wine and chocolate pairing rules

 - Wine should be a little sweeter than the chocolate it will be paired with.
 This is probably the best advice you can follow when pairing up, if your wine is not sweeter than your chocolate, then you will end up tasting a bitter wine and your experience will not be what you were expecting.
 Chocolate can be overpowering and ruin a good wine; so basically, avoid dry wines with chocolate unless it’s a very dark, concentrated Syrah.

 - Pair similar styles and weight (i.e. strong chocolate with full-bodied wine).

 - Choose high-quality chocolate, regardless of the type of chocolate.

 - The darker the wine, the darker the chocolate.